-Once you retain a personal injury attorney for your car accident claim, they’ll take over and ensure that all the necessary evidence is gathered and the proper steps are taken to obtain excellent results for you.
+Once you retain a Sarasota car accident attorney for your car accident claim, they’ll take over and ensure that all the necessary evidence is gathered and the proper steps are taken to obtain excellent results for you.
 Your focus during this time is on getting better medically and putting your life back in order after a crash.
 You can help your lawyer, however, by obtaining certain information at the time of the accident and afterward, and sharing what you learn with your attorney.
 The following information can be especially helpful: the other driver’s name, phone number, driver’s license number and plate number, and the name and phone number of their insurance company, including their policy number; name and phone or email of any witnesses to the accident, along with a description of what they saw; a copy of the accident report if the police were called to the scene; medical records, including emergency medical treatment, doctor appointments, labs and test results such as x-rays and MRIs, bills and receipts from doctors, hospitals and pharmacies; and property damage receipts.

 How do you determine what a car accident claim is worth?

 There are many different types of legal damages recoverable after a Sarasota car accident (medical expenses, lost wages, pain and suffering, etc.), and many different factors go into calculating a case’s settlement value or ultimate worth.
 Some of the main factors influencing claim value are:

 - The nature and severity of your injuries

 - The impact of your injuries on your ability to work

 - The impact of your injuries on your quality of life